hirosystems/chainhook/docs/how-to-guides/run-chainhook-as-a-service-using-bitcoind.md

 The output of the above command will be a text file `inscription_feed.txt` generated based on the predicate definition.

-Also, note that the above JSON file uses the `file_append` function and `then-that` predicate design to output the scanned blocks into a file.

 > [!TIP]
 > To optimize your experience with scanning, the following are a few knobs you can play with:
 > Use of adequate values for `start_block` and `end_block` in predicates will drastically improve the performance.
 > Networking: reducing the number of network hops between the chainhook and the bitcoind processes can also help.

-## Initiate chainhook service with predicate

-In this section, you'll initiate the chainhook service and use the REST API call to post the events onto a local server.

-The following is an example of predicate design where you define the start block with a scope and let the chainhook post the events to the local server.
+### Example 2

-In your terminal, run the command below to generate a sample JSON file with predicates.
+Run the following command in your terminal to generate a sample JSON file with predicates.

 `$ chainhook predicates new ordinals_protocol.json --bitcoin`